Children of All Nations is currently recruiting adoptive families. Contact our CAN Matching Specialists today to learn more.

 Governance of Haitian Adoptions

 Children of All Nations is excited to receive accreditation from IBESR, Haiti’s central authority in charge of Haiti’s inter country adoptions.
-Haiti is not currently party to the Hague convention, but the country has recently implemented new adoption procedures in an effort to become a Hague Adoption Convention partner in the future.
+Haiti recently implemented new adoption procedures and is now party to the Hague convention.
 We will continue to work hard to find loving homes for the Haitian children.

 Haitian children are mainly orphaned or abandoned due to widespread poverty.
 These children remain in orphanages, called crèches, until they are placed with a family for adoption.
-We work directly with the crèche to place children with families in the United States.
 With so many orphaned children in Haiti, the crèche is forced to turn away children in need.
 We look forward to helping Haiti find as many homes as possible for these children in need.

 When selecting a child, consider that you may adopt the following: